ppizarror/mat_inverse/README.md

 # mat_inverse
-Matlab code to invert for the dispersion curve
+Matlab code to invert for the dispersion curve.